objektwerks/healthcharts/README.md

 MedCharts
 ---------
->Medcharts is an open source project governed by GPL.V3, detailed in this project.
+>Medcharts is an open source project governed by the GPL.V3 license.
+The project objective is
+>to build useful medical charts initially sourced by simple csv files.

 Glucose-Meds Chart
 ------------------